sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 #SBATCH -p gpu-shared
 ```

-In addition to the partition namei (required), the type of gpui (optional) and the individual GPUs are scheduled as a resource.
+In addition to the partition name (required), the type of gpu (optional) and
+the individual GPUs are scheduled as a resource.
 ```
 #SBATCH --gres=gpu[:type]:n
 ```